Freelancers vs Software Development Company: 4 Reasons Not to Hire a Freelancer

 - Combining many roles at once is very distracting.

-You know those cliches about sales guys being extraverted, communicative and easy-going?!
+Do you know those cliches about sales guys being extraverted, communicative, and easy-going?!
 And how developers tend to be their opposites?!

 Well, surprisingly, we find them true.
 We’ve even discovered that a good project manager can rarely be a good sales manager and vice versa.
 Although, these roles seem so close.